saleguas/context_menu/README.md

 If by all means you want to help reach these milestones, see contribution below.

+## 📜 License

+`context_menu` is proudly licensed under the [MIT License](LICENSE).

+### Why the MIT License?

+I chose the MIT License for `context_menu` because of its simplicity and permissiveness.
+It embodies the spirit of open-source by granting users the freedom to use, modify, and distribute the software.
+I believe in empowering developers and fostering a collaborative environment.
+By using the MIT License, I hope to encourage innovation, sharing, and the continued growth of the developer community.

+### What does the MIT License mean for you?

+- **Freedom to Use**: You can use the software for any purpose without any restrictions.
+- **Freedom to Change**: Feel free to modify the software to suit your needs.
+- **Freedom to Share**: Share the software with your peers, colleagues, or anyone else.
+- **Freedom to Distribute Modified Versions**: If you make enhancements or fixes, you can distribute your modified version, ensuring that others can benefit from your contributions.

+However, there are some responsibilities when using software under the MIT License:

+- **Include the Original License**: Whenever you distribute the software or derivative works, always include the original MIT License.
+- **No Warranty**: Please note that the software is provided "as is" without any warranty.

+For the full license text and details, please refer to the [LICENSE](LICENSE) file in the repository.

 # 🙌 Contribution 🙌

 **I _really_ want to add support for MacOS, but I don't have the experience required to implement it.**